Blendify/blender-manual/trunk/blender_docs/manual/addons/3d_view/measureit.rst

    :Category:  3D View
    :Description: Tools for measuring objects in the 3d view
    :Location: Sidebar --> View Tab
-   :File: Measureit folder
+   :File: measureit folder
    :Author: Antonio Vazquez (antonioya)

 Installation
 ============

-This addon is bundled with Blender
+- This addon is bundled with Blender
-Open Blender and go to User Preferences then the Addons Tab.
+- Open Blender and go to User Preferences then the Addons Tab.
-Click 3D View then Measureit to Enable the script.
+- Click 3D View then Measuteit to Enable the script.

 Description